Gou-opa/GitSync-Windows/README.md

 - Create a new repository on Github
 - Add remote as "origin"
 - Commit first time and push to origin master
-- Create a batch file like sync_{folder}.bat with body:
+- Create a batch file like sync_{folder}.cmd with body:
 ```batch
 call ".\sync_dispatcher.bat" <your_new_shortcut_keyword>
 ```